Air National Guard C-130 Crashes In Georgia, Killing At Least 5

 Local members currently on scene assisting with clean up. pic.twitter.com/lSuRcqTx56— IAFF574 Savannah (@IAFF574) May 2, 2018

-A local firefighter's union posted photos of burning wreckage on Twitter.
+A local firefighters union posted photos of burning wreckage on Twitter.

 The crash site is a busy road near Savannah's airport, Kiley reports.